-You are expected to have manuscript paper, pencils, and erasers on hand at all times.
+You are expected to have manuscript paper, pencils, and erasers or a tablet on hand at all times.
 We will be continually working through materials in class, and you will be expected to actively participate in the process.
-Additionally, you will need a binder, folder, tablet, or notebook to collect your course notes and other course materials.
+Additionally, you will need a binder to collect your course notes and other course materials.